Gaineyj0349/Linker/README.md

             }
         });

-4 - Call the linker's update method to commit and rollout the setup:
+4 - Call the linker's update method to commit customization and rollout the setup.:

      linker.update();